 After getting into the software center, you will find all the software by names, categories, editors pick, recommendations, etc. At the top right, the search option is there for searching for the desired application.

 Extra Important Tips: There are lots of application which are closed source proprietary software but does not come by default in the Ubuntu software center.
 That software only comes through enabling the Canonical Partner repository.
-In my tutorial on Best Things To Do After Installing Ubuntu, I have shown how to enable the Canonical partner repository to get access to more software.
+In my tutorial on Best Things To Do After Installing Ubuntu, I have shown how to enable the Canonical partner repository to access more software.

 To do so, search for software & update.
 In the other software tab, enables “Canonical Partners.”

-Now you know how to install software in Ubuntu Linux using software center.
+Now you know how to install software in Ubuntu Linux using the software center.
 How about uninstalling the software you have just installed.
-Removing software from Ubuntu software center is also very easy and straightforward.
+Removing software from the Ubuntu software center is also very easy and straightforward.
 In the software center, click on the install tab, and you can see all the installed applications list with the removal option, click on remove, and it’s done.